Revocable Living Trusts

 What To Expect When Forming a Revocable Living Trust

 During the teleconference, your attorney will ask questions regarding how your estate will be distributed to your heirs, who will control this distribution, if you want to compensate your successor trustee, etc. You have the ability to customize your estate plan in many different ways.
-At Anderson, we believe there is no one-size-fits-all approach to an estate plan.
+At Anderson, we believe there is not a one-size-fits-all approach to estate planning.

 Once you have received your living trust documents, it is important to execute your documents as soon as possible, meaning you must sign your trust and have it notarized to make it legal.
 We will assist you with funding your trust and can prepare any amendments you need if something changes.

 Anderson can also deed your personal residence into your living trust so that all of your assets are owned in one place.
 Once these steps have been completed, you will not need any more intervention from our legal team – you have full control of your trust and after, your passing or incapacitation, your trustee will handle the distribution of your assets.
 Of course, we will still be here to assist you with questions or changes that need to be made.

 Whether you are only setting up a living trust, or are including this in your business structure, you can feel confident that your affairs will be in order and we can ensure your business ownership is assigned to your living trust for the seamless distribution of your company assets after your passing.

 Plan Your Living Trust Before It Is Too Late

 Unfortunately, most people only plan in times of crisis.
 We have had too many instances where individuals and families call our office when someone is in the hospital or when a crisis comes about in their lives.

 This is not the ideal time to plan.
 This is a time where you should be able to take comfort in knowing that your plan is already in place and then be able to be emotionally present for the ones you love.

 How to Form a Revocable Living Trust